 When I was five years old I was sent to a summer day camp with an emphasis on sports.
 I hated that camp; hated the sports; hated my counselor; but liked the art and crafts.
 I have memories of a male camp counselor who was tough, driving, all macho with a crew cut.
-He had a hard edged, no nonsense, sports driven attitude.
 I remember him pushing me at sports and feeling bad about myself for my lack of sports ability.
 I tried to tell my parents how unhappy I was at camp but my parents were not good at listening to their children and taking their concerns seriously.

 One day, mid-summer, I was very upset about going back to the camp.
 I have vague memories that something was to take place that day which I did not want to participate in.
 I was driven to camp by a young camp counselor who would carpool a few campers in his Volkswagen Beetle.
 That day I sat in the front seat of the Beetle and one or two other boys sat in the back seat.
 I had just been picked up for camp and we were about half a block from my house, heading slowly down the poorly paved hill that was our street.

-When I recently asked my mother about this day she expressed how angry she was at my father that he made me go to camp, both day camp and overnight camp.
-She said that this was a topic that she had fought with my father about for many months.
-My mother had never gone to camp and said that she did not believe in making children do things that they did not want to do.
+When I recently asked my mother about this day she expressed how angry she was at my father that he made me go to the different camps, both day camp and overnight camp.
+She said that this was a topic that she had fought with my father for many months.
+My mother had never gone to a camp and said that she did not believe in making children do things that they did not want to do.
 But I do not think my mother ever really understood the cause of my upset, just that I did not want to go.

 Until that day when I jumped out of a moving car, my unhappiness that summer was not real to my parents.
 I never went back to that camp again.
-The next summer I went to a different camp, which was somewhat better, less sports focused, but which still had a degree of team sports, which we had to participate.
+The next summer I went to a different camp, which was somewhat better, less sports-focused, but which still had a degree of team sports, which we had to participate in.
 I remember often feeling bad about myself whenever we played soccer, baseball or other team sports, but I did not have a choice

-When I was eleven years old my parents sent me to overnight camp.
+When I was eleven years old my parents sent me to an overnight camp.
 Again, I did not have a choice about going to the camp.
-My family, with my grandmother and aunt, threw a special party the night before I was to leave for overnight camp in Maine, with all kinds of camp related gifts.
+My family, with my grandmother and aunt, threw a special party the night before I was to leave for the overnight camp in Maine, with all kinds of camp-related gifts.
 The next day, with my mother at Philadelphia International Airport, amidst my tears and sobs, I refused to get on the plane from Philadelphia to Maine with the other campers.
-My father was angry at me and told me I had to go to camp.
+My father was angry at me and told me I had to go to the camp.
 They threatened to return all the gifts I had gotten the night before.
-I guess I agreed to go to camp because the next day my father flew me up Maine, drove me to the camp and dropped me off.
+I guess I agreed to go to the camp because the next day my father flew me up to Maine in his plane, drove me to the camp, and dropped me off.
 I was embarrassed I had come late to camp and felt homesick and alone for most of that first summer.
-I was terrible at sports and always felt bad about myself because of by my lack of sports skill.
-But like every camp before, we all had to participate in sports, and I suffered through it.
+I was terrible at sports and always felt bad about myself because of my lack of sports skills.
+But like the other camps I had gone to, we had to participate in sports, and I suffered through it.
 I did find that I loved arts and crafts and swimming and spent as much time as I could at both.